circles-learning-labs/ecto_adapters_dynamodb/README.md

 [https://github.com/CargoSense/ex_aws/](https://github.com/CargoSense/ex_aws/)

 ### Design limitations - This driver is more 'plug and pray' than 'plug and play'
 Amazon is a key value store.
 Ecto is very strongly influenced by relational SQL databases.
-This fundamental difference means that there are a lot of pretty normal things you'd expect to do in Ecto against an SQL database that you just can't do (or do efficiently) in Dynamo.
-This means that if you expect to pick up your existing Ecto based app and just switch in Dynamo, you're going to be disappointed - You still have to approach dynamo from a key/value store perspective.
+This fundamental difference means that there are a lot of pretty normal things you'd expect to do in Ecto against an SQL database that you just can't do (or do efficiently) in DynamoDB.
+This means that if you expect to pick up your existing Ecto based app and just switch in DynamoDB, you're going to be disappointed - You still have to approach DynamoDB from a key/value store perspective.

 Is DynamoDB the right choice for you?
 It may not be.